TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 3. Click **Launch Instance** from the Amazon EC2 console dashboard.

-4. On the **Choose an Amazon Machine Image (AMI)** page, select your preferred Linux-based AMI.
-For example, you can select **Amazon Linux 2 AMI** or **Ubuntu Server 16.04 LTS**.
-See [this page](./system_requirements.md#operating-systems-supported) for recommended Operating Systems.
+4. On the **Choose an Amazon Machine Image (AMI)** page, search and select the ComputeDB AMI.
+For 1.2.0 release, it'll be named like **tibco-computedb_1.2.0-yyyymmdd-amznlnx_2018.03**.

-	!!!Note
-		The AMIs with pre-installed TIBCO ComputeDB distribution are currently unavailable under **AWS Marketplace** or **Community AMIs**.

 5. On the **Choose an Instance Type** page, select the instance type as per the requirement of your use case and then click **Review and Launch** to launch the instance with default configurations. <br/>

 	!!!
 Note

-		* You can also continue customizing your instance before you launch the instance.
+		* You can also further customize your instance(s) like below before you launch them.
 Refer to the [AWS documentation](https://docs.aws.amazon.com/) for more information.

 		* For the setup across multiple EC2 instances, specify the appropriate number for *Number of instances* field on **Configure Instance** page.
 For example, to launch a SnappyData cluster with 3 servers and 1 locator and 1 lead on separate instances, specify the number as 5.
 You can also launch locator and lead processes on a single EC2 instance, thereby reducing the instances to 4.